Graham Rahal

-Graham Robert Rahal (/ˈreɪhɔːl/ RAY-hawl; born January 4, 1989) is an American race car driver and small business owner.
-He currently races in the IndyCar Series with Rahal Letterman Lanigan Racing, a team partially owned by his father Bobby Rahal, the winner of the 1986 Indianapolis 500.
+Graham Robert Rahal (/ˈreɪhɔːl/ RAY-hawl; born January 4, 1989) is an American racing driver and businessman.
+He currently races in the IndyCar Series for Rahal Letterman Lanigan Racing, a team partially owned by his father Bobby Rahal, the winner of the 1986 Indianapolis 500.

 Racing career

 Early racing

-In 2005, he won the Formula Atlantic class at the SCCA Runoffs and finished fourth in Star Mazda Series standings.
+In 2005, Rahal won the Formula Atlantic class at the SCCA Runoffs and finished fourth in Star Mazda Series standings.
 After the season concluded, Rahal raced with A1 Team Lebanon for the final three rounds of 2005-06 A1 Grand Prix season.

 He moved to a full-time ride in the Champ Car Atlantic Series in 2006, where he won five races and finished second in the season standings.
 He also drove in the Indy Pro Series event on the Indianapolis Motor Speedway road course in conjunction with the 2006 United States Grand Prix and finished second.

 Rahal would once again jump in A1GP's Team Lebanon car for one race in the second round of the 2006-07 A1 Grand Prix season.
 SpeedTV reported in August 2006 that Rahal would drive for Newman/Haas Racing in the Champ Car World Series in 2007.

 2007

 On January 27, 2007, Rahal drove in the 24 Hours of Daytona.
 One of four drivers of the Southard Motorsports Lexus Riley, the car ran into trouble early and finished 62nd out of seventy entries.

 On March 18, he drove in the 12 Hours of Sebring American Le Mans Series race for his father's Rahal Letterman Racing team.
 He drove a Porsche 911 GT3-RSR with two other drivers, finishing sixth in the GT2 class and fifteenth overall.